bhavyansh001/DevOps_Projects/README.md

 5. [Articles API](https://github.com/bhavyansh001/rails_api_myarticles) [REST API Backend]

 ## Tools used in this repository:
-Linux, Docker, Bash shell, AWS, Ansible, Terraform, Jenkins, GitOps, Prometheus, Grafana, and others
+Linux, Docker, Bash shell, AWS, Ansible, Terraform, Jenkins, GitOps, Prometheus, Grafana, Kubernetes and others

 ## Project1:
 - This project uses AWS CLI to perform EC2 instance related tasks and a bash script to minimize the time it takes for developers to deploy rails code.